-This demonstrates, the correct spelling of the start of the word is INGENI***, thus indicating, without the slightest doubt: the word does not originate from engine.
+This demonstrates, the correct spelling of the start of the word is INGENI***.
+Secondly, the table indicates, without the slightest doubt: the word does not originate from engine.

-We all are now in total agreement, the proper international spelling of the word is ingenieer, however, for convenience sake, and having the English population in mind, I propose to drop the ‘i‘ and adhering to the Scots spelling and I suggest, for a short while at least:
+We all are now in total agreement, the proper international spelling of the word is ingenieer, however, for convenience sake, and having the English population in mind, I propose to drop the ‘i‘ … and adhere to the Scots spelling:

 However, having said all the above and arrived at a very amicable solution, not before too long, the above debate will be superseded.
-Then engineer or ingeneer will be called gōngchéngshī spelt 工程师 … in simplified Mandarin … you may as well get used to it.
+Then ingeneer will be called gōngchéngshī and spelt 工程师 … in simplified Mandarin … you may as well get used to it.

 Continue reading about Ultrasonic Scanner